section-engineering-education/engineering-education/articles/choosing-between-managed-wordpress-vs-shared-wordpress-hosting/index.md

 WordPress is currently the most common website builder, and it is all for the right reasons.
 It is easy to understand and apply, not to forget that it comes with a range of free features to suit everyone.

-However, the main challenge comes in deciding if you should go for managed WordPress or shared WordPress hosting.
+Yet, the main challenge comes in deciding if you should go for managed WordPress or shared WordPress hosting.

 Both options come with pros and cons.
-This article discusses how managed WordPress and shared WordPress hosting work, their benefits and drawbacks to help you select the best option that suits your needs.
+This article discusses how managed WordPress and shared WordPress hosting work, their benefits, and drawbacks to help you select the best option that suits your needs.

 ### What is Shared WordPress Hosting?

 Like the word shared suggests, shared WordPress hosting allows you to host lots of websites into one server.
-Its main benefit is that it enables you to save money, making it the perfect choice for individuals working on a tight budget, such as small businesses.
+Its main benefit is that it enables you to save money.
+It is thus a perfect choice for individuals working on a tight budget, such as small businesses.

 Ideally, shared WordPress hosting is a solution where your website shares a single server with a ton of other sites.
 This means that you only pay a small share of the total cost.

-If you are a beginner looking to keep your expenses low and intend to create low traffic or a personal website, you should go for shared WordPress hosting.
+If you are a beginner looking to keep your expenses low and create low traffic or a personal website, you should go for shared WordPress hosting.

 ### What is Managed WordPress Hosting?

 Managed WordPress hosting is solely meant for WordPress sites.
 The best part is that an expert hosting company manages the sites.
 This enables you to maximize the gains from the numerous WordPress features.

-Its major beenfit is that it ensures excellent website security.
+Its major benefit is that it ensures excellent website security.
 With managed website hosting, you can have peace of mind knowing that everything is under web hosting experts&#39; care as you focus on other things.
 The hosting providers will take care of all critical issues such as backups, WordPress updates, and security checks, to mention a few.

-The right company will offer premium customer care services, ensuring that your issues are solved immediately, hence few instances of downtime.
+The right company will offer premium customer care services, ensuring that your issues are solved immediately, hence few downtime instances.

 The managed WordPress hosting provider aims to help you maximize productivity.
 You can focus on what you do best around your business and leave all the technical aspects to professionals.

-Nonetheless, provision of these services and features attracts costs.
+Nonetheless, the provision of these services and features attracts costs.
 You must be willing to pay a high price to get these services.
-Managed hosting is therefore only recommended if you are not knowledgeable about the technical aspects of WordPress and if you can comfortably afford to pay for the services.
+Managed hosting is therefore only recommended if you are not knowledgeable about the technical aspects of WordPress.
+Also, if you can afford to pay for the services.
 It is the go-to option for most established businesses or individuals with high traffic sites.

-### Managed WordPress vs Shared WordPress Hosting:Pros and Cons
+### Managed WordPress vs. Shared WordPress Hosting: Pros and Cons

 Now that you understand what shared WordPress hosting is, check out its pros and cons to help you weigh your decision.